Slow internet is the worst! Even studies show that wonky Wi-Fi connections are the number one modern-day inconvenience.

 If you want to put an end to ISP throttling, you need CyberGhost VPN.

-VPN is short for virtual private network and it works by hiding your IP address and encrypting your connection.
+A VPN works by hiding your IP address and encrypting your connection.
 A good VPN stops your ISP from successfully inspecting your traffic.
 This is because VPNs scramble your data and make it unreadable to anyone but you.
 And if they no longer know whether you’re streaming or torrenting, they can’t impose any speed restrictions anymore.

 You also get some extra benefits with CyberGhost VPN.

-- Browse anonymously without fear of advertisers and snoopers siphoning your data
+- Browse without fear of advertisers and snoopers siphoning your data

 - Protect your private information on unsecured public Wi-Fi